madlambda/bwc/README.md

 The language was designed in a such a way that makes easy to copy-paste bitwises from code in most programming languages (at least from
-C generation).
+C descendents).
 Take a look in the code below:

 ```go
 func stripe(val uint32) uint64 {